B2C

 Task completion rate, user satisfaction, system usability scale (SUS) and desirability.

-⚠️ Risk of early dropout was identified due to high number of initial daily goals.
+⚠️ Risk of early dropouts due to high number of daily goals

 💡Insight: Habit building must feel easy, not burdensome.